Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Numerical experiments

 Overall the results summarised as Figure \ref{fig:res_cell} are similar to those in the previous experiments.
-However, the difference between the methods is smaller and the variability in the number of used log-SL evaluations is substantially larger especially when $\epsilon=0.2$.
+However, the difference between the methods is smaller and the variability in the number of used log-SL evaluations is substantially larger especially when $\epsi=0.2$.
 This variability is mostly caused by some individual iterations requiring around $30-70$ evaluations.
-We believe this mainly happens because of the fairly large $\sigma_n$ and the flatness of the log-SL surface near the modal region make the progress of the algorithm more dependent on randomness as in the other experiments.
-We nevertheless obtain reasonable posterior approximations using $10^5$ iterations of approximate \mh{} and only hundreds of log-SL evaluations.
-The computational cost of each run was at most one to two hours which is substantially less than using SL-MCMC.
-We observed some individual cases where the algorithm had traversed to the problematic boundary region and got stuck there.
-As these rare cases all happened when $\epsilon\geq 0.3$, it is safe to say that our algorithm worked robustly in this experiment despite the problematic boundary regions.
+Presumably the fairly large $\sigma_n$ and the low-dimensional $\Btheta$ make the progress of the algorithm more dependent on randomness as in our other experiments.
+We nevertheless obtain reasonable posterior approximations with only a few hundred log-SL evaluations.
+The computational cost of each run was at most one to two hours.
+We observed isolated cases where the algorithm had traversed to the problematic boundary region and got stuck there.
+As these rare cases all happened when $\epsi\geq 0.3$, it is safe to say that our algorithm worked robustly in this experiment.